27shutterclicks/lrdevhisttimestamps/DevelopHistoryTimestamps.lrplugin/docs/README.md

 A discussion on this topic and the need for seeing the timestamps exists in the Adobe Community forums: [Timestamp in LR history for every command](https://community.adobe.com/t5/lightroom-ecosystem-cloud-based-discussions/timestamp-in-lr-history-for-every-command/td-p/11500328).

+## Download

+You may download the latest commit above as a zip file or [get the latest release](https://github.com/27shutterclicks/lrdevhisttimestamps/releases/latest).

 ## Installation

-- Download the [latest release](https://github.com/27shutterclicks/lrdevhisttimestamps/releases/tag/v0.9.9) zip archive from Github and extract to a folder of your choice.
+- Download the [latest release](https://github.com/27shutterclicks/lrdevhisttimestamps/releases/latest) zip archive from Github and extract to a folder of your choice.
 - Copy the entire *DevelopHistoryTimestamps.lrplugin* folder to wherever you store your Lightroom plugins.
 A good location is  in a "*Lightroom Plugins*" folder where the Lightroom catalog file is located.
 - In Ligthroom, go to *File > Plug-in Manager* and click **Add**.
 - Select the *DevelopHistoryTimestamps.lrplugin* folder u copied, then click **Select Folder** button.